 When the topic of rebranding comes up, most people immediately think of a new logo, snazzy colors, and maybe even a catchy slogan.
 But, there’s more to rebranding than meets the eye.
 As experts in crafting digital experiences, we understand that a rebranding effort is intricately tied to your online visual identity and search ranking.
 After all, what good is a stunning new look if your potential customers can’t find you on the web?

-The Research Foundation
+Research is the Foundation

 Before we talk about rebranding and SEO, let’s talk about research.
 Think of research as the compass that guides your rebranding ship.
 It’s the process of gathering data, analyzing trends, and understanding your target audience.
 Good research forms the bedrock of informed decision-making.
 When it comes to your rebranding strategy, understanding your audience’s preferences and behaviors is key to a successful transformation.